🖨️ Print / Save Agenda

 Dr. Yvonne Bombard, Ph.D.

-Canada Research Chair, Genomics Health Services & Policy; Professor, University of Toronto; Director & Scientist, St. Michael's Hospital; Co-Founder & CEO, Genetics Adviser
+Canada Research Chair, Genomics Health Services & Policy, Unity Health Toronto; Professor, University of Toronto; Director, Genomics Health Services Research Program, St. Michael's Hospital; Co-Founder & CEO, Genetics Adviser

 Dr. Jim Woodgett